Grassroots Democracy: Social Movements Since the 1960s

 "I guess the lesson we learned is that there isn’t always power in having numbers; the power is in the organization of the numbers you have."-- Ryan Stroman, De Anza College Student Activist (Spring '04 organizing project)

-Welcome.
-The quote above is indicative of exactly the kind of lesson I want students to learn: how have people historically organized to fight for peace, equality, racial and social justice, and for an environmentally sustainable world that we can all live in together.
+Welcome!
+The quote above is indicative of exactly the kind of lesson I want students to learn: how people historically have democratically organized to fight to make their lives and their communities go better.
+How have they built social movements for peace, equality, racial and social justice, and for an environmentally sustainable world that we can all live in together?
 And how can these lessons can be applied to our current world?

 Please read the class syllabus for details about the course operates.